Martire Business & Communications Center

 - Digital Multimedia Production

-- Digital Multimedia Journalism
+- Broadcast and Digital Journalism

 Designed by leaders in the field and members of our advisory board, MACOMM combines classroom learning with hands-on skill development and professional opportunities to prepare students for success in the ever-changing media environment.
 The program is broken into six eight-week modules that offer students a personalized plan of study tailored to their interests and enabling them to master their craft while gaining industry experience.
 Full-time students finish in one year taking two classes per module while part-time students enroll in one class per module.